 In our bodies, everything is connected.
 Our sense of touch can change our mood.
 Our sense of sight affects our perception of flavor.
 Our sense of smell can transport us to a fond memory.
 And our sense of taste — it can dictate what we choose to put in our bodies, and how we feel.

-While we know that sugar isn’t healthy, we struggle to give it up, or even reduce our sugar intake.
+While we know that some sugars like refined white sugar aren't healthy, we struggle to give it up, or even reduce our sugar intake.
 Today we speak to avid gardener and founder of Sugar Detox Me, Summer Rayne Oakes, to find out how we can take better care of ourselves by conquering those sugar cravings.

 Splendid Spoon: Hi Summer Rayne!
 What led you to create Sugar Detox Me?